 The SSPX celebrates the traditional Latin Mass according to the 1962 Missal and is committed to preserving pre-conciliar forms of sacraments, catechesis and religious life.
 While the SSPX maintains that their activities are in line with Church teachings and serve the spiritual needs of the faithful, Church authorities continue to scrutinise their canonical status and the implications of their pastoral work.

-The Vatican’s official Jubilee 2025 calendar recently listed a pilgrimage by the Priestly Fraternity of Saint Pius X (SSPX), with the occasion marking a rare moment of visible accord following long-running tensions between SSPX and the Vatican.
+The Vatican’s official Jubilee 2025 calendar recently listed a pilgrimage by the Priestly Fraternity of Saint Pius X (SSPX), with the occasion seemingly marking a rare moment of visible accord following long-running tensions between SSPX and the Vatican.

 The pilgrimage proved a success, with reports that the SSPX Jubilee pilgrimage saw around 8,000 participants parading through the Vatican on 21 August.